Is your older dog not eating as much as he used to? If so, it’s natural to worry – but not always necessary.

 Appetite is one of those things which can fluctuate on a fairly regular basis.

-Puppies eat more than adult dogs.
-Senior dogs tend to eat less than younger adults.
+Puppies eat more than adult dogs per pound of body weight.
+Whereas senior dogs tend to eat less than younger adults due to a slower metabolism and activity level.

 Eating less, or more, from time to time doesn’t necessarily mean there’s a problem.

-But if your senior dog isn’t eating on a regular basis, or he’s lost his interest in food, then you need to figure out what’s going on.
+But if your senior dog isn’t eating on a regular basis, he’s lost his interest in food, or he’s losing weight, then you need to figure out what’s going on.

 Here are some of the possible reasons for an older dog not eating: